-It was recently revealed that more than 134,000 LPAs were registered in England and Wales in the final three months of 2015 (Ministry of Justice Statistics Bulletin).
-This is up 40% on the same quarter for 2014 and not far off the 150,000 that were registered in a whole year just five years ago.
+It was recently revealed that more than 186,000 LPAs were registered in England and Wales in January to March 2017 (Ministry of Justice Statistics Bulletin).
+This is up 31% on the same quarter for 2016 and greatly exceeds the 150,000 that were registered in a whole year just over five years ago.
 This is partly due to increased awareness and a simplification of the LPA documentation, but it is fundamentally the convenience and peace of mind that LPAs give to families and loved ones.

 What is an LPA?